JohnGastone/Tafuta/README.md

 # Tafuta
-A simple flutter App that implements search functionality for a page content
+A simple flutter App that implements search functionality for page contents